 - Puella Magi Madoka Magica Kyoko goes off on a binge after she loses an argument with Sayaka.
 In a variant of this, it's also implied that her Big Eater tendencies are a coping mechanism for her Dark and Troubled Past; namely, her family starving after her priest father got excommunicated, and later his killing the rest of her family and himself after finding out about Kyoko's contract.

-- Usagi tends to do this in the anime of Sailor Moon, usually after fights with Mamoru.
+- Usagi tends to do this in the first anime of Sailor Moon, usually after fights with Mamoru.
 Not so much in the manga.

 - Fresh Pretty Cure!: After realizing that Miki already has a boyfriend and his hundredth defeat in attempting to ask her out, Yuuki goes on a binge of donuts while crying.
 As he puts it to the clerk "If it's gonna be like that, I'll just stuff my face.
 Old man, give'em to me nonstop!".